First published in the Monadnock Review, February 1999.

 The writer is the engineer of the human soul.

-Where are the Objectivist artists?
-Where are the novelists and poets, painters and sculptors, architects and musicians who aim to apply Ayn Rand's ideas and example to the creation of art that will inspire the soul?
-Why has Rand's work not led to an artistic renaissance, even one limited to some lively subculture of creative individuals under her influence?
+Love her or hate her, Ayn Rand was one of the most popular creative artists of the 20th century.
+Yet has she been aesthetically influential?
+Where are the novelists and poets, painters and sculptors, architects and musicians who apply Ayn Rand's ideas or style to the creation of art that inspires the soul?
+Why has Rand's work not led to an artistic renaissance, even one limited to some lively subculture?

 How can this be?
 Doesn't Rand's core philosophy advocate intellectual independence, individualism, and personal freedom?
 What in that combination can there be to strike against?

 There must be something, because the artists are on strike.
 The silence of artists influenced by Rand is deafening.
 From the perspective of the wider culture, such artists do not exist.
-Even in the subcultures of fiction-writing and of libertarianism, there are precious few artists of note whom one can identify as having been influenced strongly by Rand -- generally one of the most influential thinkers and artists of the twentieth century.
-And the closer an artist was or is to Rand's orbit and the little world of Objectivism, the less likely he or she is to be artistically creative and productive.
-The few exceptions, such as novelist Kay Nolte Smith, are known for being just that: exceptions.
+Even in the subcultures of fiction-writing and of libertarianism, there are precious few artists (and none of significant note) whom one can identify as having been influenced strongly by Rand, despite the fact that she has had a strong impact on politics and economics.
+Indeed, the closer an artist was or is to Rand's orbit and the little world of her "Objectivist" movement, the less likely he or she is to be artistically creative and productive.
+The few exceptions, such as the late novelist Kay Nolte Smith, are known for being just that: exceptions.

 Why?
 Is there something in Rand's ideas that stifles artistic creativity?
 I think there is, and it is related to the ominous parallels between Rand's ideas and those of the revolutionary communists.
 The result of those parallels is manifest: a focus on adherence to a core moral vision at the expense of personal expression and artistic quality.
 On the model of Socialist Realism, I call this dark side of Rand's aesthetic thought "Objectivist Realism".

-Before exploring Objectivist Realism in depth, we need to understand how a purely intellectual movement such as Rand's Objectivism can actively enforce its moral vision of art and of man.
-For Rand was not the leader of a totalitarian state nor even of a cult (her Objectivist movement had some cultish overtones during its heyday in the 1960s, which echo into the present day, but was not a cult).
+Before exploring Objectivist Realism in depth, we need to understand how a purely intellectual (as opposed to political) movement such as Rand's Objectivism can actively enforce its moral vision of art and of human potential.
+Rand was not the leader of a totalitarian state nor even of a cult (her Objectivist movement had some cultish overtones during its heyday in the 1960s, which echo into the present day, but was not a cult).
 However, the censorship of force is not the only mechanism of artistic control.
 Indeed, even more effective is self-censorship.
 I can find no better statement of the matter than some words by Milo Forman, the great Czech film director, on his experience behind the Iron Curtain:

-You know, the censorship itself -- that's not the worst evil.
-The worst evil -- and that's the product of censorship -- is the self-censorship, because that twists minds.
+You know, the censorship itself — that's not the worst evil.
+The worst evil — and that's the product of censorship — is the self-censorship, because that twists minds.
 That destroys my character, because I have to think something else and say something else.
 I have to always control myself.
 I stop being honest.
 I become a hypocrite.
 And that's what they wanted.
 They wanted everybody to feel guilty.
-(Cold War, CNN, January 17, 1999, edited slightly for grammar.)
+(CNN series "Cold War", Episode 14 ("Red Spring"), originally broadcast January 17, 1999)

 For reasons both psychological and philosophical, self-censorship has always been rampant in the Objectivist movement.
 However, my concern here is not with the psychology of the individuals involved, but with the explicit and implicit philosophical premises of the Randian aesthetics.
 For even those premises, absent the magnetic pull of direct exposure to the person of Ayn Rand, have been enough to lead creative artists to strike.